fartcoin-project/fartcoin/README.md

 ```

 ### How to get ƒartcoins?
-You can mine Fartcoins with your fartcoin-core wallet
+You can mine Fartcoins with your fartcoin-core wallet,
-or you can trade Fartcoins at www.MemesExchange.com
+the mining pool or you can trade Fartcoins at MemesExchange.com

 ### Used ports
 P2P 13377